Office of Student Affairs and Admissions

-Graduates may enter private practice or serve in multidisciplinary primary care clinics.
+Graduates from the professional optometric program may enter family practice or serve in multidisciplinary primary care clinics.
 Graduates also find careers in public health, teaching and research, and health administration.
-Residencies/fellowships are available in pediatrics, primary care, contact lenses, rehabilitative optometry, hospital-based optometry, cornea and ocular disease, and neuro-ophthalmology.
+Residencies/fellowships are available in pediatric, primary care, contact lenses, rehabilitative, or hospital-based optometry.
 Special services for children, the elderly, and the partially-sighted can each be exclusively practiced.
 Helping to care for vision, our most treasured sense, makes optometry a rewarding profession for students interested in a health career.

 Because of its clinical activities, The College of Optometry may use an academic calendar which is different than the University’s.
 This information can be obtained directly from the college.

 The college’s goals are to provide educational programs essential to rendering high-quality, comprehensive optometric care; to add to the body of knowledge and the applications of the vision sciences; and to provide leadership in the improvement of optometric patient care.
 All programs and activities of the college serve one or more of these educational, research, or service purposes.

 The college’s institutional objectives are to achieve and to sustain standards of excellence in teaching, research, and patient care; to create a climate in which faculty and students cooperatively pursue processes of inquiry that result in effective learning; and to help lead the optometric profession toward its highest potential for human service.